Aging Skin: Signs of Premature Aging & What to Do

 If you smoke, you’re increasing your skin’s age dramatically, and much of that damage can’t be undone.
 Your skin will improve after you stop smoking, but the longer you smoke, the worse it is for your skin.

 Smoking exposes your skin to free radicals and toxins that severely damage your skin cells and prevent them from getting adequate oxygen.
+You can experience dry skin, age spots, pigmentation, and skin changes you never expected.

 4. Exercise Regularly